 There are considerable advantages to collecting rent payments via check instead of cash payments.
-Landlords need only consider the unfortunate instance where, after receiving a cash payment, they happen to be robbed.
+Landlords need only consider the unfortunate instance where they happen to be robbed after receiving a cash payment.
 Stranger things have happened.

-The easiest way to handle a bounced rent check is to incorporate into the lease a provision specifying that the tenant “shall pay” a fixed fee in the event that a check is returned for insufficient funds.
-Courts are hostile to penalties, so the fifty bucks is there to compensate the landlord for the charges assessed by its own bank, along with the hassle of having to notify the tenant and deal with the problem administratively.
-Anything more than fifty big ones and the landlord is probably pushing it.
+The easiest way to handle a bounced rent check is to incorporate a provision into the lease that the tenant “shall pay” a fixed fee if a check is returned for insufficient funds.
+Courts are hostile to penalties, so the fifty bucks are there to compensate the landlord for the charges assessed by its bank and the hassle of having to notify the tenant and deal with the problem administratively.
+It's anything more than fifty big ones, and the landlord is probably pushing it.
 (Remember, the returned-check charge should be separate and apart from any late payment fee.)
-The lease should also include any returned-check charge in the definition of “rent,” as this enables the landlord to sue for eviction if the tenant fails to pay the charge.
+The lease should also include any returned-check cost in the definition of “rent,” This enables the landlord to sue for eviction if the tenant fails to pay the charge.

 No doubt, if the tenant ultimately makes good on the rent, the late fee, and the returned-check charge, the landlord should be a happy camper.
 Nonetheless, for landlords who prefer to avoid the aggravation altogether, the lease should also include a provision specifying that if two or more checks are returned for insufficient funds during the lease term, the landlord shall have the right to demand that all future payments be made solely by cashier’s check or money order.
 The Domu model lease contains just such a provision.